 The employment statistics cover the years 2005 to 2018.
-Every employer in Liechtenstein is

-13https://ec.europa.eu/home-affairs/sites/default/files/e-library/docs/schengen_brochure/schengen_brochure_dr3111126_de.pdf obliged to report new employment entries and exits on a monthly base.
+Every employer in Liechtenstein is obliged to report new employment entries and exits on a monthly base.
 At the end of each year, companies receive a list of their reported employees for proofreading and are obliged to resubmit a corrected version (Amt für Statistik Fürstentum Liechtenstein (AS), 2019a).
 The employment statistics contain variables characterizing the labor market behavior of the applicants.
 This includes information on whether an individual has worked in Liechtenstein in the year prior to lottery participation and whether she or he has started or continued dependent employment or self-employment in the years after lottery participation.
-For each year, also the activity level in percent is reported, with 100% corresponding to fulltime employment and 0% to being without employment in Liechtenstein, 16 as well as the country of residence.
+For each year, also the activity level in percent is reported, with 100% corresponding to fulltime employment and 0% to being without employment in Liechtenstein,17 as well as the country of residence.
 Finally, several personal characteristics are observed that are also available in the migration lottery records, namely the year of birth, nationality, and gender.
 Whenever there are differences in these variables across the two data sources, we prioritize the employment statistics which we suspect to be of higher quality, as they are repeatedly provided and checked.
 In contrast, the lottery records only contain information that was originally handwritten in the application form.
 Linking both data sets is based on a unique personal identifier and the created data base is fully anonymized.